 THE EVOLUTION OF OUR MONETARY SYSTEM

 In the USA of 1899, you could take an ounce of gold into a bank and exchange it for a paper receipt with $20 written on it.
 That’s all a paper dollar was, a receipt.
 If you gave that paper receipt to a shopkeeper, they could take it to a bank and exchange it for an ounce of gold.
 I know this because I own an American ounce of gold made in 1899 and it has $20 stamped on it.
 There was no central bank at that time because the gold standard was all the discipline needed to run the US banking system.
 Today, in 2018, that same $20 dollars is worth 1/67 of an ounce of gold.
-It is interchangeable with nothing and is devaluing every day of every year.
+The US dollar Is interchangeable with nothing and is devaluing every day of every year.
 What happened?

 In 118 years the Western world’s currency system has moved from a classical gold/silver standard, to a quasi-gold standard after World War One, to banning the ownership of gold in the Great Depression, to a US global reserve currency backed by gold at $35 an ounce after World War II, to a totally fiat monetary system from 1971 until the present.
 Fiat means money backed by nothing, made legal by government decree, or else!
-The Bretton Woods agreement of 1944 marks the beginning and the start of the first half of the modern global financial system, one based around the US dollar.
+The Bretton Woods agreement of 1944 marks the beginning of the first half of the modern global financial system, one based around the US dollar.
 The closing of the “gold window” by President Nixon in 1971 marked the beginning of the second half of the modern currency system.

 Religion is that which is believed to be ultimate truth by a civilisation, it decides all else in a culture, and that includes all things financial.
 Therefore this radical experiment in fiat currency mirrors the spiritual evolution of Western culture from a foundation of Judeo-Christian values, with an emphasis on sound money (Leviticus 19:36), to the atheism and fiat currencies of today.
 The eighth (theft), ninth (deception) and tenth (coveting) commandments are currently being violated by today’s fiat currency system.
 All of history is a battle between the sovereignty of our creator and the rebellion of humanity.
-This is why modern standards of art, behaviour, ethics, sexuality, entertainment, education, law, finance and commerce are decided according to the belief in the independence and sovereignty of humanity.
-Spiritual decline is followed by moral and financial decline, belief in the sovereignty of the state and an explosion of debt-fuelled lifestyles.
+This is why modern standards of art, behaviour, ethics, sexuality, entertainment, education, law, finance and commerce are decided according to the prevailing belief in the independence and sovereignty of humanity.
+Spiritual decline is followed by moral decline, financial decline, belief in the sovereignty of the state and an explosion of debt-fuelled lifestyles.
 They are all connected.
 A fiat money supply that is created from nothing is an attempt to sidestep the curse of scarcity handed down to Adam in the garden (Genesis 3:17-19).
-In the final section of this essay I will explain the Biblical principles of finance, the solution to our current problem, in more detail.
+In the final section of this essay I will explain the Biblical principles of finance that are the solution to our current problem, in more detail.

 The Keynesian school of economics told governments it was their job to modify the business cycle, to meddle with free markets, to run deficits during recessions.
 The seven to ten year boom-bust economic cycle was born.
 The trouble was, governments never paid off their debts when the good times returned.
 Today their debts reach the moon!
 Then central banks became the master puppeteers of the system, manipulating interest rates to control capitalism and issuing currency from nothing on government demand.
-All these agents of control influence and manipulation were needed to keep the good ship Fiat heading in the right direction.
+All these agents of control, influence and manipulation were needed to keep the good ship Fiat heading in the right direction.
 But the ship was taking on an ever-increasing ballast of debt to do so.

 1. It relies on ever-expanding debt to create the interest to pay off all previous debt.
 If consumers stop borrowing then governments must fill the gap to keep the music playing, bloating the debt burden of future tax payers.